Willibaur/DOM-Search-Engine-Javascript/README.md

-#Technical Assessment #
+# Debugging excercise #

-For this assessment we'll need you to fix some broken code.
+For this excercise I will fix some broken code.

 ## What we are looking for ##

-This assessment is all about your problem solving and grasp of JavaScript.
+This excercise is focused on JavaScript.
 You shouldn't need any libraries or frameworks, just vanilla JS (ECMAScript 5).
-We are not testing your knowledge of the latest and greatest ES6 - although if you want to use it you're welcome.

 ## Guidance ##

-* You'll probably benefit from using a debugger.
-We recommend using Chrome and Chrome DevTools for this
+* You will probably benefit from using a debugger.
+* We recommend using Chrome and Chrome DevTools for this
 * You won't need to touch any file except for `testfile.js`
 * You can leave `index.html` alone - any classes / IDs you need are already referenced in `testfile.js` and you shouldn't need to do any extra DOM manipulation
 * Don't go looking for clues in `server.js` - it's minified and won't help anyway
 * Use of libraries isn't necessary
-* Feel free to use the internet if you get stuck

 ## What the app should do ##